pykale/pykale/examples/video_loading/README.md

 ### 4. Using VideoFrameDataset for training
 As demonstrated in `main.py`, we can use PyTorch's `torch.utils.data.DataLoader` class with VideoFrameDataset to take care of shuffling, batching, and more.
-To turn the lists of PIL images returned by VideoFrameDataset into tensors, the transform `kale.loadedata.video_dataset.imglist_totensor()` can be supplied as the `transform` parameter to VideoFrameDataset.
+To turn the lists of PIL images returned by VideoFrameDataset into tensors, the transform `kale.prepdata.video_transform.ImglistToTensor()` can be supplied as the `transform` parameter to VideoFrameDataset.
 This turns a list of N PIL images into a batch of images/frames of shape `N x CHANNELS x HEIGHT x WIDTH`.
-We can further chain preprocessing and augmentation functions that act on batches of images onto the end of `imglist_totensor()`.
+We can further chain preprocessing and augmentation functions that act on batches of images onto the end of `ImglistToTensor()`.

 As of `torchvision 0.8.0`, all torchvision transforms can now also operate on batches of images, and they apply deterministic or random transformations on the batch identically on all images of the batch.
 Therefore, any torchvision transform can be used here to apply video-uniform preprocessing and augmentation.

 REMEMBER:
-Pytorch transforms are applied to individual dataset samples (in this case a video frame PIL list, or a frame tensor after `imglist_totensor()`) before batching.
-So, any transforms used here must expect its input to be a frame tensor of shape `FRAMES x CHANNELS x HEIGHT x WIDTH` or a list of PIL images if `imglist_totensor()` is not used.
+Pytorch transforms are applied to individual dataset samples (in this case a video frame PIL list, or a frame tensor after `ImglistToTensor()`) before batching.
+So, any transforms used here must expect its input to be a frame tensor of shape `FRAMES x CHANNELS x HEIGHT x WIDTH` or a list of PIL images if `ImglistToTensor()` is not used.

 ### 5. Conclusion
 A proper code-based explanation on how to use VideoFrameDataset for training is provided in `main.py`